 On-call Pay Can (and Should) Be Negotiated In Your Contract

 If you’re expecting compensation for on-call hours, make sure this detail is included in your physician’s contract.
 To protect yourself regarding this matter (and all other aspects of your contract), it’s always best to hire a physician contract attorney.
-An attorney can help you negotiate this and other pay rates and benefits before you sign your contract.
+An attorney can help you strengthen your bargaining agreement, negotiating this and other pay rates and benefits before you sign your contract.

 Another way you may be able to get more on-call pay is to accept an annual stipend rather than a daily stipend or hourly rate.
 Just keep in mind, if you do this, make sure you know how many days you’ll be working on-call.
 With that information, you can do the calculations to ensure that your annual rate will be higher than your daily rate.

 Some physicians think that they should be paid more for having to be on-call on holidays and weekends.
 But the fact is, you’ll earn more with a standard per diem rate that applies to every day of the year than with different weekday, weekend, and holiday rates.